FartLabs/fartlabs.org/blog/hackathon.md

 ### Ethan's favorite: Kusai

-Ethan, reviewed the hackathon projects and chose [Kusai](https://kusai-921.deno.dev/) as his favorite project.
+Ethan reviewed the hackathon projects and chose [Kusai](https://kusai-921.deno.dev/) as his favorite project.

 Congratulations and the FartLabs team will be in touch with prize information!